torvalds/linux/Documentation/filesystems/befs.rst

 Which is it, BFS or BEFS?
 =========================
-Be, Inc said, "BeOS Filesystem is officially called BFS, not BeFS".
+Be, Inc said, "BeOS Filesystem is officially called BFS, analt BeFS".
 But Unixware Boot Filesystem is called bfs, too.
 And they are already in the kernel.
 Because of this naming conflict, on Linux the BeOS filesystem is called befs.